 The IMPRS NeuroCom aims to recruit and educate motivated, independent, self-organised and highly talented scientists who wish to extend their knowledge and research experience in a structured 3-year PhD programme in order to pursue a successful career in cognitive neuroscience, clinical neuroscience, neurophysics, or other methods in cognitive neuroscience.
 Students are expected to hold an excellent master's degree (or equivalent) in a wide spectrum of potential disciplines such as cognitive neuroscience, psychology, medicine, neurobiology, linguistics, computer science, engineering, mathematics, physics, biochemistry, or related fields.
 The master’s degree should have been awarded by an internationally recognised university.

 For applicants to be successful, research experience is essential.
-IMPRS faculty members evaluate the applications.
-Interview selection is based on academic qualifications, personal references, recommendation, research experience and interests, and suitability to the programme.
+Applications will be evaluated by the IMPRS NeuroCom faculty members in two stages.
+Firstly, candidates will be selected for interviews based on their written applications, with a focus on academic qualifications, personal references, research experience and interests, and suitability to the programme.

 The call for applications usually opens in September and closes in November.
 Afterwards applications will be assessed and invitations for interviews will be send out in late December.
 Admission interviews will take place in January.
 The starting date of the programme is flexible, but usually new IMPRS PhD students start in October.